dugsq/xenograte-xct/README.md

   end
 end
 ```
-The above is a hello world xenode as a producer example.
+The above is a "Hello World" Xenode as a producer example.
 It will write a message to its children every 1.5 seconds when the loop_delay value is set to 1.5.
 The message will have the value of "hello world" in its data.

 ```ruby
 class DataWriterNode
   include XenoCore::NodeBase